ofelman/HPIA-Repository-Downloader/README.md

     Version 1.50
         added protection against Platform/OS Version not supported Added ability to start a New log file w/checkmark in IU - log saved to log.bak0,log.bak1, etc.
+    Version 1.62
+        added runtime options to allow the script to run on a schedule